Gentry Austin

 You’ve probably watched a movie where an actor is asked to fall down.
 Usually it’s shot and/or edited in such a way to hide the fact that either a) a stunt actor was used b) special padding was involved or c) the fall was never actually performed.

-In Joe D’Amato’s home invasion horror film, Absurd, a mash-up of The Exorcist, Halloween and The Shining, Annie Belle plays a nurse and in-home caregiver to a young girl (Katya Berger) in traction.
-On her long walk through the woods to the young girl’s family home, to add tension to the drawn-out scene, the script calls for her character to trip and fall to the ground.
-Always the professionial, Annie falls down in convincing fashion.
+In Joe D’Amato’s home invasion horror film, Absurd, a mash-up of The Exorcist, Halloween and The Shining, French actress Annie Belle plays a nurse and in-home caregiver to a young girl (Katya Berger) in traction.
+On her long walk through the woods to the young girl’s family home, in order to add tension to the long and drawn-out scene, the script calls for her character to trip and fall to the ground.
+Always the professionial, Annie falls down in the most convincing fashion.

 I’ve watched this clip one-hundred times and it looks more are more “real” each time.
-Today, a minor stunt like this would likey require several safety contracts, a stunt coordinator, and a medical team on standby.
-Or more likely, it would be done using computer graphics to replace a stunt performer’s face with Annie’s, or worse, created entirely with a computer generated human wireframe.
+Today, a minor stunt like this would require several safety contracts, a stunt coordinator, and a medical team on standby.
+Or more likely, it would be done using computer graphics to replace a stunt performer’s face with Annie’s, or worse, recreated from scratch using a computer generated human wireframe.

 Never forget what they took from you.
-Thank you, Annie, for putting your body on the line for your art.
+And thank you, Annie, for putting your body on the line for your art, and our amusement.